Causes of Shiny and Smooth-Looking Male Calves - Austin - 1

 With muscle, the surface becomes a "tautly pulled curve" rather than bumpy.

 This evenly reflects light, making it look smoother.
-This is why legs with muscle appear much more lustrous.
+This is why legs with muscle appear much more lustrous, even with the same skin.

 The third factor is the condition of body hair.
 Surprisingly important, shorter or less dense hair makes the skin surface appear more uniform.

-Conversely, if the hair is long and spread out, light is scattered, making it look matte.
+Conversely, if the hair is long and spread out, it scatters light, making it look matte.

-Thus, people with less or shorter hair often have skin that looks cleaner without special care.
+Thus, people with less or shorter hair tend to have skin that looks cleaner without special care.

 The fourth factor is the condition of dead skin cells.
-The calves are not an area where dead skin is managed like the face, so there can be significant differences in condition.
+The calves are not an area where exfoliation is typically done like the face, so there can be significant differences in condition.

-People with well-shedding dead skin and even skin naturally shine.
-In contrast, if dead skin builds up, it appears white and flaky.
+People with well-exfoliated skin and even texture naturally shine.
+In contrast, if dead skin cells accumulate, they can appear white and flaky.

-This is why there is a noticeable difference in appearance on days when lotion is applied versus when it is not.
+This is why there is a noticeable difference between days when lotion is applied and when it is not.

 The fifth factor is the effect of light and color contrast.
 When sunlight or indoor lighting hits the curves of the calves, highlights are created.